SupeRuier/awesome-active-learning/AL_technique_models.md

   In this paper, inspired by piece-wise linear interpretability in DNN, they introduce the linear separable regions of samples to the problem of active learning, and propose a novel Deep Active learning approach by Model Interpretability (DAMI).
 - [Ask-n-Learn: Active Learning via Reliable Gradient Representations for Image Classification [2020, Arxiv]](https://arxiv.org/pdf/2009.14448.pdf): Use kmeans++ on the learned gradient embeddings to select instances.
 - [Deep Adversarial Active Learning With Model Uncertainty For Image Classification [2020, ICIP]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9190726&tag=1): Still distinguish between labeled and unlabeled data with a adversarial loss, but they try to use select instances dissimilar to the labeled data with higher prediction uncertainty.
 This work is inspired by *Variational adversarial active learning*.
+- [Towards Robust and Reproducible Active Learning Using Neural Networks [2020]](https://arxiv.org/pdf/2002.09564.pdf):
+  A comparative study over state-of-art Deep AL methods.
+  In short, it states that compared to the well-regularized RSB, state-of-the-art AL methods evaluated in this paper do not achieve any noticeable gain.